SimranShaikh20/MindMesh-AI/README.md

 http://localhost:8080
 ```

-The app is already connected to Lovable Cloud with AI enabled - no API keys needed!
+This app is already connected to Lovable Cloud with AI enabled - no API keys needed!

 ---